 Don’t get the wrong idea.
-Numbers are necessary.
-Hey -- some of my best friends are numbers.
-Why, I once dated a number!
+Some of my best friends are numbers.
+I once dated a number!
 But I’m a verbal kinda gal.
 I’m comfortable with the printed word, with speech.
 For example, when people start talking in circles?
-I’m quite good at getting to the heart of the subject, verbally.
+I’m quite good at getting to the heart of something, verbally.
 I’m not one for the ol’ “for the purposes of this argument, we’ll use this word to mean this.”
 No, sorry.
 We won’t.
 Any time someone wants to amend the meaning of a word, it’s because they want that word’s dignity to be associated with what they’re about to sell you.

-Pay no attention to the dog poop on the sidewalk!
+Pay no attention to the poop on the sidewalk!
 We prefer to call it “urban mousse”.

 Hmmm.
 I don’t know where that came from.